Independent advisory group on emerging technologies in policing: call for evidence

 - what promising practices in oversight and scrutiny exist internationally, particularly in terms of future-proofing regulation?

-Responses are requested by 20 August 2021 and should be accompanied by the Respondent Information Form at the bottom of this page in order to ensure that your response is handled appropriately.
+Responses are requested by 4 October 2021 and should be accompanied by the Respondent Information Form (linked from this page) in order to ensure that your response is handled appropriately.

 You do not need to respond to all questions asked and can focus on those that are relevant to you and your organisation.